kshitizregmi/Flask-Restful-API-Calculator/README.md

   }

-# Links to post values in json object from postman and their output from given example
+# Links to post values in json format from postman, and their respective output from avobe example:

 1. http://127.0.0.1:5000/add